 The tropical highlands of Uganda offer another choice habitat for native and cultivated bamboo in Africa.
 And for the last several years, the local government and the Uganda Bamboo Association have been urging Ugandans to cultivate more bamboo, citing its ecological benefits and its potential for elevating rural economies.

-Locally, the bamboo is perfect for building and construction material, as well as animal feed.
+Locally, bamboo is perfect for building and construction material, as well as animal feed.
 Other practical commodities include bamboo crafts and kitchen wares.
 With a little more ingenuity, they are also producing bamboo vinegar, which in turn can be made into soaps and cosmetic products.
 And the bi-products of this vinegar production could be made into biofuel, once the infrastructure for that process is established here.

 We’ve written about the Bamboo Village Uganda before, and it’s one of the most exciting projects on the continent.
 A non-profit organization based in the Netherlands has established a plantation in the Nakasongola district to empower the local community with an opportunity to farm something more profitable and versatile than cassava and bananas.
 Bamboo is used to build affordable housing and to make crafts for sale.

 Moreover, the Bamboo Village is attracting more outside investment by inviting businesses and individuals to purchase plots of bamboo on the plantation as a way of earning carbon credits and offsetting their own greenhouse emissions.
 As a result, the Ugandans are able to expand their cultivation, employ more people and build more housing.
-At the same time, the bamboo is controlling erosion and improving the ecosystem.
+At the same time, bamboo is controlling erosion and improving the ecosystem.

 Does bamboo grow on Mount Kilimanjaro?